arhanjoshi/arhanjoshi/README.md

  </h1>

 -  I’m interested in Data Analysis and SWD.
--  I’m currently looking for internship/full-time opportunities.
+-  I’m actively looking for Internship/Full-time Opportunities.
+-  Interning at FourSymmetrons as an ML Intern learning ML, Convolution Neural Network, Image Detection and Extraction using YOLOv8 and Detectron2.

   ### 🤝 Connect with me:
   <div align="center">